b-m-f/WirtBot/Website/content/documentation/setup.md

 To take control of the WirtBot via your browser you can now reach the Interface at the IP address of your machine in the browser.
 Simple paste the above mentioned string into the input box that should be shown to you and click on the `Connect` button.

-The last thing to do is to set the Hostname/IP Address of the machine that WirtBot is running on as the API endpoint.
+The last thing to do is to set the **Hostname/IP Address** of the machine that WirtBot is running on **as the API endpoint**.
 You can do this in the network part of the Dashboard.

 Done.
 You are now in control of the WirtBot via your browser.

 ## Setting up your network

 Now it is time to set up your network.
 Fill out the server section first, according to your needs.
-In the example configuration WireGuard will be listening at Port 10101.
+In the example configuration WireGuard will be listening at **Port 10101**.

-After adding the server go ahead and add as many devices as you want.
+After adding the server you can go ahead and add as many devices as you want.

 You should also take note of the **Public Key** that is shown to you in the **Settings** section of the Dasboard.
 In order to stay in control of the WirtBot when it restarts you **MUST** tell it to keep trusting this Key.